Eva Carrington: Marriages

 Eva married Jack Southwell Russell, 25th Baron de Clifford, in February 1906.
 She adopted the title Lady de Clifford.
 This marriage, of a commoner and showgirl to a senior peer, created a scandal at the time.

 Following her first husband's death, she married Captain Arthur Roy Stock of Glenapp Castle, Ayrshire, in 1913; he died in 1915.
 In 1922, Eva married George Vernon Tate, grandson of the founder of the Tate Gallery.

-She had several children, and the eldest, Edward Southwell Russell, succeeded to the de Clifford barony.
+She had several children, and the only son, the eldest child, Edward Southwell Russell, succeeded to the de Clifford barony.
+A colour photographic portrait of her and her four daughters by Yevonde taken in 1932 is in the National Portrait Gallery in London.